-In peacetime the jurisdiction of the military courts is confined to the strictly military sphere, namely hearing cases relating to conduct classified as an offence in the military criminal code, with its jurisdiction being extended to any kind of offence in the case of troops stationed abroad.
-In times of war, Organic Law 4/1987 on the Jurisdiction and Organisation of Military Courts permits a change in scope, although that decision has to be taken by Parliament (Cortes Generales) or, if it is so authorised, by the government.
+In peacetime, the jurisdiction of the military courts is confined to the strictly military sphere, namely hearing cases relating to conduct classified as an offence in the military criminal code, with this jurisdiction being extended to any kind of offence in the case of troops stationed abroad.
+In times of war, Organic Law 4/1987 on the Jurisdiction and Organisation of Military Courts permits a change in scope, although that decision has to be taken by Parliament (Cortes Generales) or, if it is so authorised, by the Government.

 The military courts are made up of professional military personnel, members of the armed forces and representatives of the Ministry of Defence.

-The system of military courts consists of: the regional military courts (Juzgados Togados Territoriales), the central military courts (Juzgados Togados Centrales), the higher regional military courts (Tribunales Militares Territoriales), and the Central Military Court (Tribunal Militar Central).
-Nevertheless, at the pinnacle of the military court system is the Fifth Division of the Supreme Court.
+The system of military courts consists of: the regional military courts (Juzgados Togados Territoriales), the central military courts (Juzgados Togados Centrales), the higher regional military courts (Tribunales Militares Territoriales) and the Central Military Court (Tribunal Militar Central).
+Nevertheless, at the pinnacle of the military court system is the Fifth Chamber of the Supreme Court.

-The creation of a military division within the Supreme Court, subject in terms of its procedures and the status of its members to the same rules as the other divisions, means that there is unity at the apex of the two court structures that make up the judicial power.
+The creation of a Chamber for Military Matters in the Supreme Court, subject in terms of its procedures and the status of its members to the same rules as the other chambers, means that there is unity at the apex of the two court structures that make up the State judiciary.

-The members of this division come from both the ordinary and the military courts, which is a guarantee of balance in judicial proceedings at the highest level: the division is usually called upon to act in assessing appeals on points of law and reviews, though of course it may also have jurisdiction in particular cases involving personnel who hold high military office.
+This chamber comprises judges from both the ordinary and the military courts, which is a guarantee of balance in judicial proceedings at the highest level: the chamber is usually called upon to act in assessing appeals on points of law and reviews, though of course it may also have jurisdiction in particular cases involving personnel who hold high military office.

-In Spain no system of extraordinary courts exists; however, in the context of the judicial systems mentioned, special courts have been created for specific matters, for example courts dealing with violence against women, courts responsible for the welfare and supervision of prisoners and juvenile courts.
+In Spain no system of extraordinary courts exists; however, in the context of the judicial systems mentioned, special courts have been created for specific matters, for example courts dealing with violence against women, courts with special duties in the matter of criminal sentences and juvenile courts.
 These are ordinary courts but are specialised in a particular area.
 For more information, see the factsheet on specialised courts in Spain.

 In the analysis below of the four judicial systems in Spain, we will look at the jurisdiction of the various courts concerned.